Resources

 WISC members.

-The goal of the UB STEMinism group is to provide a safe and supportive space for women of color in science, technology, engineering and mathematics fields to address concerns related to identity, psychosocial stressors, school-work-life balance and other factors, that may impact their academic functioning in undesirable ways.
+UB STEMinism is a gender-inclusive group that aims to provide a safe and supportive space for women of color in science, technology, engineering and mathematics fields to address concerns related to identity, psychosocial stressors, school-work-life balance and other factors, that may impact their academic functioning in undesirable ways.

 Created in conjunction with UB Counseling Services, the STEMinism group features:

-• A support network for women who share similar goals, objectives, struggles and successes
+• A support network for students who share similar goals, objectives, struggles and successes

 • Psychoeducation, peer-support/student led discussion groups